byuibigdata/docker_guide_big/README.md

 4. Create a docker network `docker network create n451`
 5. Start your Docker all-spark-notebook container - map to a folder path on your computer to a docker volume.
 I have included my path (`/Users/hathawayj/git/BYUI451/docker_guide/data`) which you will need to change.
 The path to the right of `:` will stay the same.

 We will see how to [create a Docker compose yaml](https://docs.docker.com/compose/) a little later.
-The Docker compose yaml includes a Postgress and Adminer container as well.
+The Docker compose yaml includes a PostgreSQL and Adminer container as well.
 You can read about creating those containers using `docker run` at [database.md](database.md).
 In trying to get all three containers to communicate, you will see the need for step 4 above.

 _Note that the command line versions require that the full local volume path is specified.
 We will be able to use relative file paths with the yaml._